-Once we have the matrix G, then we can use the eigs() function or the power method to seek the eigenvector corresponding to the value 1.
+Once we have the matrix G, then we can use the eigenvector corresponding to the value 1.

-A second approach is to simply simulate the user's journey of jumps and moves.
+Another approach is to simply simulate the user's journey of jumps and moves.
 This way is called the "web surfer" model.
 Because the web is enormous, it is not practical to actually try to form the incidence and transition matrices.
 This is one example of what is now called "big data", that is, problems that are so large that simply storing or representing all the information becomes a major task by itself.
 Rather than trying to work on a representation of the web, we just use the web itself.
 We assume we can find any random page, and that on any page we can choose a random link.
 In that case, we have the "web surfer" ranking approach: